-what is wasted on stall cycles due to data hazards.
+processors.
+In all cases, area is increased by less than 10% and energy per cycle by less than 5%.
 Surprisingly, certain processor configurations have an improved maximum operation frequency which should be considered within the noise margin of the placement and routing of the FPGA.
-As seen in Figure 12(b), because of the area cost of having two forwarding lines, compiler support allows some benchmarks (such as BUBBLE_SORT, DES and STRINGSEARCH) to be equally or more efficient with a single forwarding line than with two forwarding lines.
+As seen in Figure 12(b), because of the area cost of having two forwarding lines, compiler support allows some benchmarks (such as BUBBLE\SORT, DES and STRINGSEARCH) to be equally or more efficient with a single forwarding line than with two forwarding lines.
 While compiler support improves area efficiency of this processor by 2% on average (and up to 5% for FIR), a single forwarding line remains less area efficient than two forwarding lines overall (3% degradation).

-B. Limiting Use of Architected Registers
+5.2 Limiting Use of Architected Registers